Oklahoma St. coach Gundy agrees to perpetual 5-year deal - WHIZ News

 Oklahoma State coach Mike Gundy has agreed to a new contract that will keep him on a perpetual five-year deal at his alma mater.

-The OSU/A&M Board of Regents Board of Regents has approved the recommendation from Oklahoma State president Dr. Kayse Shrum and Oklahoma State athletic director Chad Weiberg.
-The school announced the agreement on Friday in a news release that stated further terms will be released at a later date.
+The OSU/A&M Board of Regents has approved the recommendation from Oklahoma State president Dr. Kayse Shrum and Oklahoma State athletic director Chad Weiberg.
+The school announced the agreement on Friday in a news release that stated further terms will be provided at a later date.

-Gundy, a former Oklahoma State quarterback, has a career record of 143-67 and has led the program to 15 consecutive bowl games.
-He has coached the Cowboys to four New Year’s Six bowl games since 2010, and the Cowboys have reached The Associated Press Top 10 poll in 10 seasons since 2008, including this season.
+Gundy has a career record of 143-67 in 17 seasons and has led the program to 15 consecutive bowl games.
+The 54-year-old ex-Oklahoma State quarterback has coached the Cowboys to four New Year’s Six bowl games since 2010, and the Cowboys have reached The Associated Press Top 10 poll in 10 seasons since 2008, including this season.

 The eighth-ranked Cowboys take a 6-0 record into Saturday’s game at Iowa State.